zhitinghe/zhitinghe.github.io/_portfolio/portfolio-4.md

 ## My Role
 - Designed actor movements in VR to guide the viewer's attention.
-- Handled challenges of 360-degree filming with Insta360, ensuring natural actor movements and hiding equipment.
 - Used insta360 to create out-of-body experience for the viewer.
 - Completed facial and motion capture, and used UE4 to produce virtual assets and effects.
-- Played the role of a digital consultant
+- Acted as a digital consultant.

 ## Creative Process
 <video src='/images/Vid_LIM1.mp4' width="500px" controls="controls"></video>